CogFinance/Cog-Isolated-Lending/README.md

 The first implementation of the Cog Finance protocol, written primarily in Vyper.
 This serves as a spec and benchmark implementation of Cog Finance, implemented with security and simplicity being of the highest concern.

+## State of the Art

+This repo was designed in part based off of the structure from the [Curve Stablecoin](https://github.com/curvefi/curve-stablecoin) structure, and follows similar structuring to it.

 # Installation

 This repo makes full use of Vyper's Swiss Army Knife set of tools, to fully test and analyze the Cog Finance Contracts.
 The contracts are designed to be battle-hardened, with beyond standard security measures in place.